Drink and drug driver killed 17-year-old girl after meeting her in nightclub

 Their worst fears were confirmed when the defendant crashed the car and killed Chloe who was from Mountain Ash in Rhondda Cynon Taf.

-The defendant pleaded guilty to causing death by careless driving a Skoda Octavia car with alcohol, cocaine, ecstasy and ketamine in his blood.
+The defendant pleaded guilty to causing death by careless driving with alcohol, cocaine, ecstasy and ketamine in his blood.

 Jeffrey Jones, representing Roberts, said: “He wishes to express his sorrow and regret to Chloe’s family.